PoisotLab/MetawebTransferLearning/outline.md

 > Figure 1: A: We have a workflow overview which we can potentially
 > subdivide/section to follow the narrative more closely.
 B: The Euro
-> network C: The CA netwrok???
+> network C: The CA network???

 *Embedding the knowledge:*
-Using a truncated singular value decomposition (*t-SVD*) of the European metaweb we are able to extract the left and right subspaces, these subspaces are representative of the latent traits of prey and predator species respectively **CHECK**.
+Using a truncated singular value decomposition (*t-SVD*) of the European metaweb to reduce dimensionality, we are able to extract the left and right *Should we mention the elbow method here ?*.
+These subspaces are representative of the latent traits of predator (left?) and prey(right?) species respectively **CHECK**.
 This provides us with information as to how species' latent traits determine their interactions.
 We then map these latent traits to the mammalian phylogenetic tree *i.e* matching traits to the phylogeny.
-For species shared between Europe and Canada it is possible to directly infer their latent traits for novel species, we reconstruct their latent traits by averaging the values of those of their 3 closest neighbours (based on the cophenetic matrix of the entire tree).
+For species shared between Europe and Canada it is possible to directly infer their latent traits.
+For novel species, we reconstruct their latent traits by averaging the values of those of their 3 closest neighbours (based on the cophenetic matrix of the entire tree).
 This ensures that shared species are at the same position in both latent subspaces.
 **Potentially controversial - went present tense here**

 *Transferring the knowledge:*